 Swedish meatballs are made of ground beef, pork, onions, and bread crumbs.
 They’re amazingly delicious and a comfort food to many.
 Learn how to make Swedish Meatball from scratch here!

 Hey Cousins!
-In this recipe we’re going to make a comfort dish that I have adored since I was a little girl!
+In this recipe, we’re going to make a comfort dish that I have adored since I was a little girl!
 We’re making Easy And Delicious Swedish Meatballs With Egg Noodles!
-This recipe was giving to me by one of my friends, and I simply made a few tweaks to fit my likings. the original recipe called for allspice, and dijon mustard, but I removed them.
-However if you can certainly add those ingredients to your recipe is you see fit.
+This recipe was given to me by one of my friends, and I simply made a few tweaks to fit my liking.
+The original recipe called for allspice and dijon mustard, but I removed them.
+However, if you can certainly add those ingredients to your recipe is you see fit.
 Let’s get right to the recipe!

 Ingredients For Swedish Meatballs

-As you see I keep it real. simple.
-I don’t use flour, nor a bunch of spices.
+As you see, I keep it real. simple.
+I don’t use flour or a bunch of spices.
 I use simple ingredients for this recipe, and the flavor is amazing.
 These Swedish Meatballs are even better than Ikeas!